Academic Integrity at UBC Okanagan

 Diversionary Process

 If the Dean’s Office determines this option is appropriate, the Dean or designate can propose the diversionary process to the student.
-This includes developing an integrity plan to respond to the academic misconduct with outcomes agreed upon by student and Faculty.
+This includes developing an Integrity Plan to respond to the academic misconduct with outcomes agreed upon by student and Faculty.
 The student has the right to not sign the plan if they have concerns or if they disagree.
 Other options are available to the Dean’s Office such as a written warning or a referral to PACSD.
 Please refer to UBC Okanagan’s academic calendar for information on the regulation.

-An Academic Integrity Plan sets out agreed upon outcomes and a plan of action between student and Faculty used to divert cases from the disciplinary process, President’s Advisory Committee on Student Discipline (PACSD), and expand on developmental and educative outcomes.
+An Integrity Plan sets out agreed upon outcomes and a plan of action between student and Faculty used to divert cases from the disciplinary process, President’s Advisory Committee on Student Discipline (PACSD), and expand on developmental and educative outcomes.
 Further information on the use of Integrity Plans is available in the UBC Okanagan Academic Calendar.
 A sample template for an Integrity Plan is available for reference.